objcio/articles/2013-07-07-common-background-practices.md

 ### Core Data in the Background

+**Update March 2015**: This is based off of older recommendations in the now outdated Core Data Concurrency Guide.

 Before doing anything concurrent with Core Data, it is important to get the basics right.
 We strongly recommend reading through Apple's [Concurrency with Core Data](https://developer.apple.com/library/mac/#documentation/cocoa/conceptual/CoreData/Articles/cdConcurrency.html) guide.